Student Clubs

 [email protected]

-This club is intended to be a dual-purpose club.
+Technical Theater Club is intended to be a dual-purpose club.
 First, it will offer the community a chance to see theatre in the Northern Paradise Valley area.
 Second, it will be a major opportunity for the students of Paradise Valley Community College to get involved in the production of the live theatre.
-A club member can gain hands-on experience in his major (accounting, public relations, carpentry, fashion, and more).
+The club provides members with hands-on experience in their major (accounting, public relations, carpentry, fashion, and more).
 As a result, this club will provide a chance for the students to be more culturally well-rounded while gaining experience in their chosen fields.

-The purpose of the Video Game Development club is to provide a space for students interested in art, programming, sound, creative writing, and more to come together, practice their craft, network with others, and build their portfolios by creating video games.
+The purpose of the Video Making Club is to provide a space for students interested in art, programming, sound, creative writing, and more to come together, practice their craft, network with others, and build their portfolios by creating video games.